BlackyDrum/10-fast-fingers-extreme/README.md

 # 10 Fast Fingers extreme

-A typing speed test application, built with Vite.
+A typing speed test application, built with Vue and Vite.

 ## Demo